10 Safety Tips for Driving in the Rain

 What Is Hydroplaning?

-But when tread depth is shallow because the tire is worn, the grooves aren’t as deep.
-Less water gets scattered by the grooves, and the vehicle may start to hydroplane.
+As tires wear over time, the tread depth decreases and the grooves aren’t as deep.
+Learn how to check your tire tread.
+When the tread is diminished enough, less water gets moved by the grooves.
+This can lead to hydroplaning.
 It can also happen if you’re driving too fast for the conditions, even if your tires are in good shape.

 What It Feels Like

-Sometimes not all four wheels are involved.
-If your drive wheels hydroplane, there might be an increase in your speedometer and engine RPMs (revolutions per minute) as your tires begin to spin.
-If the back wheels hydroplane, your car’s rear end will begin to veer sideways into a skid.
-If all four wheels hydroplane, the car will skid forward in a straight line.
+When your vehicle begins to hydroplane, you’ll feel as if your car or truck is floating or veering on its own.
+This could result in a loss of steering and braking.
+How much control you have depends on how fast you’re going and which tires are being affected.
+If your drive-wheels hydroplane, there might be an increase in your speedometer and engine RPMs (revolutions per minute) as your tires begin to spin.
+This can cause you to lose control.
+When your non-drive wheels hydroplane, your car could begin to veer sideways into a spin or skid.
+If all four wheels hydroplane, the car could skid forward in a straight line.

 What to Do If You Hydroplane